-These findings, with the exception of column (2), contradict the null and first alternative hypothesis and support the second alternative hypothesis, i.e., the presence of a substitution effect driven by an $ex \ post$ (together with $ex \ ante$) misperception of the surprise in net after-tax income.34 On the other hand, the SIPP-based result for the one-month window in column (2) is not statistically significantly different from zero.
-Although the one-month specification most closely approaches the ideal identification design based on age discontinuity in CTC eligibility, it comes at the cost of only 57 observations, and hence large standard errors.
+These findings, with the exception of column (2), contradict the null and first alternative hypothesis and support the second alternative hypothesis, i.e., the presence of a substitution effect driven by an ex post (together with ex ante) misperception of the surprise in net after-tax income.
+On the other hand, the SIPP-based result for the one-month window in column (2) is not statistically significantly different from zero.
+Although the one-month specification most closely approaches the ideal identification design based on age discontinuity in CTC eligibility, it comes with the liability of consisting of only 57 observations, and hence large standard errors.
 This invites the question as to how the one-month estimate would look if we had more observations in that time window.
 The results for the other two larger time windows are suggestive in this respect.
 However, the larger the window, the larger are the possible unobserved differences between our treatment and control groups.
 In the next subsection, we test the robustness of our baseline results for several possible alternative explanations.